D3Portillo/ira/README.md

 **Ira Fetch:** Vanilla JS Fetch API wrapper with goodies 🍒

-Ira is a **small ~ 3kb** function which enhances current Fetch API with more, more goodies.
+Irajs is a **small ~ 3kb** function which enhances current Fetch API with more, more goodies.
 Ira code isn't chopped, replaced with random chars or similar on .min.js version, it's just minified.

 Ira goodies include debug logs, persistent settings and custom currying to request functions with a set of options.
 The little wrapper tries to function using current JS Engine features, no babel or typescript used just plain vanilla Javascript.